 Leona Valley Day Trip Where to Pick Cherries.
-Set among the beautiful mountains of Northern Los Angeles County, just 10 miles west of Palmdale, California, is the town of Leona Valley.
+Set among the beautiful mountains of Northern Los Angeles County, just 10 miles west of Palmdale, California, is Leona Valley.
 Once celebrated for its abundance of cattle ranches, the area is best known today for its agriculture, particularly cherries and wine grapes.

 With picturesque views of white cottony tree canopies against clear blue skies combined with the sweet smell of cherry blossoms, Leona Valley is a wonderful place to spend an afternoon or weekend, especially in late spring to early summer.